 (2) "A.A.S. degree" means the Associate of Applied Sciences degree.

-(3) "Arts" means courses that examine aesthetics and the development of the aesthetic form and explore the relationship between theory and practice.
-Courses in this area may include fine arts, performing and studio arts, appreciation of the arts, and history of the arts.
+(5) “Arts” means courses that examine aesthetics and the development of the aesthetic form and explore the relationship between theory and practice.

 (a) Introduce undergraduates to the fundamental knowledge, skills, and values that are essential to the study of academic disciplines;

 (b) Encourage the pursuit of life-long learning; and

 (c) Foster the development of educated members of the community and the world.

 (14) “Humanities” means courses that examine the values and cultural heritage that establish the framework for inquiry into the meaning of life.

 (15) "Mathematics" means courses that provide students with numerical, analytical, statistical, and problem-solving skills.